BrandonFlorian/BrandonFlorian/README.md

 ![Brandon's GitHub stats](https://github-readme-stats.vercel.app/api?username=BrandonFlorian&show_icons=true&theme=transparent&rank_icon=github)

-* does not take into account the work done in forks, organizations, or private repos.
+Note: This does not take into account the work done in organizations or private repos.